-Kilby Family Dentistry can provide a wide range of dental services.
+Kilby Family and Cosmetic Dentistry can provide a wide range of dental services.
 We can typically provide every type of dental service without having to refer you to other specialties.
 This flexibility saves you time and keeps your total dental care within one practice.
 Our emphasis is on total preventive care for our patients.
 Total care begins with regular hygiene visits, regular check-ups and continued home oral health routines.

 Our practice also provides the highest-quality services for restoring mouths that have been damaged by dental disease and injury and common problems that require cosmetic dentistry.
-At Kilby Family Dentistry, our entire team is dedicated to providing you with the personalized, gentle care that you deserve.
+At Kilby Family and Cosmetic Dentistry, our entire team is dedicated to providing you with the personalized, gentle care that you deserve.
 We know how much a healthy mouth contributes to a happy life, and we are committed to maintaining your beautiful smile for a lifetime.

 A composite (tooth colored) filling is used to repair a tooth that is affected by decay, cracks, fractures, etc. The decayed or affected portion of the tooth will be removed and then filled with a composite filling.
 There are many types of filling materials available, each with their own advantages and disadvantages.
 You and Dr. Kilby can discuss the best options for restoring your teeth.
 Composite fillings are the most widely used today.
 Because composite fillings are tooth colored, they can be closely matched to the color of existing teeth, and are more aesthetically suited for use in front teeth or the more visible areas of the teeth.
 As with most dental restorations, composite fillings are not permanent and may someday have to be replaced.
 They are very durable, and will last many years, giving you a long lasting, beautiful smile.